 Select WordPress plugins

-Do you want to correctly assess the quality of WordPress plugins?
-Then read the article 13 tips for choosing the right WordPress plugin.
+Do you want to be able to properly assess the quality of WordPress plugins?
+Then read the article 13 Tips for Choosing the Right WordPress Plugins.
 It also tells you what you can do if there are problems.

 Of course, there are also positive examples.
 WooSidebars, for example, is backed by a huge company.
-Nevertheless, the WooCommerce plugin did not receive any updates for a long time.
+Despite this, the WooCommerce plugin has not received any updates for a long time.
 It has not been tested with the latest WordPress versions, but still works perfectly in many cases.
-For how much longer?
-Earlier comments in the support area already indicated an end.
-However, the user was not aware of this.
+How much longer?
+Earlier comments in the support area already pointed to an end.
+However, the user was unaware of this.
 During installation, only a small, inconspicuous notice indicates this problem.
 A dangerous thing.

 3. do not use bad plugins

-What is a "bad" plugin?
+What is a “bad” plugin?
 This question is not easy to answer.
 Especially not for the layman.
-Of course, you could ask whether automated tests are carried out on new versions.
+Of course, you could ask whether automated tests of new versions are carried out.
 But who does that?
-Many WordPress users don't even know that this is possible.
-What's more, such tests (if they are carried out) often have nothing to do with live situations.
+Many WordPress users don’t even know that this is possible.
+What’s more, such tests (if they are carried out) often have nothing to do with live situations.

 Which is understandable from the developer’s point of view.
 Who tests every plugin with every possible WordPress theme?
 Or every plugin with every other plugin?
 That’s not possible.
 You can’t trust those who develop WordPress plugins to do that either.

-The same applies here: sometimes it is not possible to use "bad" plugins because you simply cannot always recognize them.
-Although the quality rating is already the first hurdle for many users, you should at least actively test new plugins yourself before integrating them on a live site.
+The same applies here: sometimes it is not possible to use “bad” plugins because you simply cannot always recognise them.
+Although the quality rating is already the first hurdle for many users, you should at least actively test new plugins yourself before integrating them into a live site.
 But more on that in a moment.

 "*" indicates required fields